Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_polly.md

 ﻿## Configuring Polly

+### With referenced `Polly.Extensions`

+The `Polly.Extensions` integration offers many ways to handle requests resilience, individually or globally, and can be configured at design, register or request time.

 Apizr comes with a `ResiliencePipeline` attribute to apply some resilience strategies on apis, handled by [Polly](https://github.com/App-vNext/Polly).

 You’ll find also resilience pipeline attributes dedicated to each Http methods like `GetResiliencePipeline`, `PostResiliencePipeline` and so on, and some others to CRUD apis like `CreateResiliencePipeline`, `ReadResiliencePipeline` and so on…

 Polly will help you to manage some retry scenarios but can do more.
-Please refer to its [official documentation](https://github.com/App-vNext/Polly) if you’d like to know more about it.
+Please refer to its [official documentation](https://www.pollydocs.org/) if you’d like to know more about it.

+First, add the request options parameter `[RequestOptions] IApizrRequestOptions options` to your api methods to ensure your pipelines will be applied and don't forget to pass the options to your api methods at request time.

-### Registering
+#### Registering

 Here is how to define a resilience pipeline with some strategies.